raoul2000/yii2-workflow/guide/about-workflows.md

 Assuming we have created the 'chief.editor' permission, this event handler only checks if it has been assigned to the current user.
-If that's not the case, the $event object is set as invalid and when this happens in a *before* event, it interrupts immediately the process of transition validation : the model will not be able to reach the end status ( here 'published').
+If that's not the case, the $event object is set as invalid and when this happens in a *before* event, it interrupts immediately the process of transition validation : **the model will not be able to reach the end status** ( here 'published').

 Yes, you understood well (I hope) : invalidating a *before* event will block the transition.
 Events like *beforeEnterStatus*, *beforeEnterWorkflow*, *beforeLeaveStatus* etc .. are concerned but if you do the same thing on *afterChangeStatus* for example, nothing will happen, that's too late .. sorry.

-There's more than that and events in *SimpleWorkflowBehavior* is a vas subject that is covered in detailed in [another chapter](events.md).
+There's more than that and events in *SimpleWorkflow* is a vas subject that is covered in detailed in [another chapter](events.md).

 ## Workflow Driven Model Validation

  When dealing with complex workflows where model validation rules are strongly related to statuses and user interaction is required,